Thank you for your interest in the Water Resources Science (WRS) graduate program!

 - Diversity Statement should be 1-2 pages and highlight your distinct experiences concerning diversity and equity.
 This statement is useful for potential scholarships.

 - Letters of recommendation should come from current or former professors who can assess your potential for graduate work.
+We require 3 letters.
 Other recommenders, such as employers, are also acceptable.
 Paper copies are not accepted.
 Recommenders should address the following points:

 - Your academic aptitude and past record;